- Research & Extension

-Ecampus or Corvallis based Graduate Certificate and Professional Science Masters (PSM) applicants may apply through the appropriate Ecampus website: Graduate Certificate in Fisheries Management application, Graduate Certificate in Wildlife Management application, PSM in Fisheries and Wildlife Administration application.
+Ecampus or Corvallis-based Graduate Certificate and Professional Science Masters (PSM) applicants may apply through the appropriate Ecampus website: Graduate Certificate in Fisheries Management application, Graduate Certificate in Wildlife Management application, PSM in Fisheries and Wildlife Administration application.
 Students who are currently enrolled in another OSU graduate degree program should complete the Change of Degree/Major/Certificate form and not a program application.

 Our department uses a 'rolling' admission basis, and we admit students each term.
-OSU operates on a quarter system, so there are four terms each academic year (summer, fall, winter and spring).
+OSU operates on a quarter system, so there are four terms each academic year (summer, fall, winter, and spring).

 If all documents required for admission are received at least 3 weeks prior to the term you plan to start, we will process your application in time for registration.
 (Note: international applications will require additional processing time if a student visa is required.)

 You can learn more about our faculty's research interests by exploring our research themes and graduate faculty list.
-Once you have developed a list of prospective advisors, sending a current CV/resume, transcripts or degrees earned, GRE scores, list of your publications (if any) and a statement of interest allows the faculty member to consider your potential fit within his or her research program.
+Once you have developed a list of prospective advisors, sending a current CV/resume, transcripts or degrees earned, GRE scores, a list of your publications (if any) and a statement of interest allows the faculty member to consider your potential fit within his or her research program.
 Your statement of interest should demonstrate that you have taken the time to review the faculty member's work and communicate how your skills and background can contribute to that work.

 Communicate directly with faculty to determine the availability of research opportunities and assistantships before submitting a full application packet.
 Once you've secured a major advisor, you can begin the application process.
 Visit the Office of Admissions for minimum graduate admission requirements.